IGNF/pdal-ign-plugin/doc/radius_assign.md

 **radius** :
   An positive float which specifies the radius for the neighbors search.

-**update_expression** :
-  A list of :ref:`assignment expressions <Assignment Expressions>` to be applied to the points that satisfy the radius search.
-The list of values is evaluated in order.

 **output_dimension**: The name of the new dimension'.
 [Default: radius]